kubernetes/kube-deploy/cluster-api/docs/proposals/machine-api-proposal.md

 This proposal introduces a new API type: Machine.
 See the full definition in [types.go](types.go).

-A "Machine" is the declarative spec for a Node, as represented in Kuberenetes core.
+A "Machine" is the declarative spec for a Node, as represented in Kubernetes core.
 If a new Machine object is created, a provider-specific controller will handle provisioning and installing a new host to register as a new Node matching the Machine spec.
 If the Machine's spec is updated, a provider-specific